Hit by a car while riding your bike in Phoenix?

 Legal Responsibilities and Local Laws for Cyclists in Phoenix

-Cyclists in Phoenix, Arizona, have certain rights on the road, which are generally protected under state and local traffic laws.
-Understanding these rights is essential for both cyclists and motorists to ensure safe and lawful interactions on the road.
+Bicyclists in Arizona have certain rights on the road, which are generally protected under state and local traffic laws.
+Being aware of these rights is essential for both cyclists and motorists to ensure safe and lawful interactions on the road.

 The Rights of Cyclists